AKstudios/Moteino-IAQ-Shield/README.md

 # Moteino IAQ Shield

-This is an air quality shield for Motenio that measures temperature, humidity, light intensity, PM2.5, CO2 and VOC concentrations.
+This is an indoor air quality shield for Motenio that measures temperature, humidity, light intensity, PM2.5, CO2 and VOC concentrations.
 Power through micro USB.
 <br><br>
 Sensors used:<br>
 SHT31/35<br>